SanjogNH/nat-habit-dashboard/PROJECT_INSTRUCTIONS.md

     (higher = better).
 Amazon cannot be combined with volume-based platforms in the same chart — show a warning and disable platform combinations that mix rank and volume.
+  - The Category filter restricts which keywords are considered for both the Top Keywords table and the Keyword Trend chart.
+  - The Keyword filter cascades from Category — its options refresh to show only keywords whose category passes the Category filter.
+    Picking nothing (or everything) means "all keywords".
 - **Panels (in order):**
-  1. **Top Keywords table** — current period's top 10 by rank (Amazon) or volume (others), with their movement vs previous period (delta + arrow).
-Includes a "View full list" expand button.
+  1. **Top Keywords table** — top 10 keywords by the active sort column.
+     Default sort is the latest period (ascending in rank mode, descending in volume mode).
+Columns: `#`, Keyword, Category, one column per week/day in the **full** date range, Movement.
+The table is wrapped in a horizontal-scroll container so wider ranges remain readable.
+Every column header except `#` and `Movement` is clickable; clicking re-sorts the table and recomputes which 10 keywords are shown (e.g., sorting by `Week21` shows the top 10 for Week 21).
+Clicking a sorted column again flips direction; clicking a third time reverts to default sort.
+A "View full list" button opens a modal with all keywords sharing the same column set and sort spec.
-  2. **Keyword Trend chart** (the "old-fashioned" multi-keyword overlay) — line chart with up to 10 selected keywords as separate lines, x-axis = the chosen granularity over the date range.
+  2. **Keyword Trend chart** (the "old-fashioned" multi-keyword overlay) — line chart with up to 10 keywords as separate lines, x-axis = the chosen granularity over the date range.
+The chart's own keyword picker (max 10) draws its option list from the keywords that pass the tab-wide Category + Keyword filters.
 CSV/Excel download of the underlying long-format data.

 ### 5.2 Impressions & Brand Share